OSHA Training

 Why should you become an OSHA trained Backhoe Operator?

-In accordance with OSHA Regulation 29 CFR 1926.602 Material Handling Equipment requires all operators be trained and certified as competent operators.
+In accordance with OSHA Regulation 29 CFR 1926.602 Material Handling Equipment requires all operators be trained as competent operators.
 Backhoes are a versatile piece of earth-moving equipment that can be used in many situations.
 Proper training ensures the operator is aware of both the basic operation and safety concerns as they complete their tasks.

 As an employer, having a properly trained Backhoe Operator makes your job site safer for everyone working around earth moving equipment.